Showing posts sorted by relevance for query Crook. Sort by date Show all posts

 Crooked (bent, curved, in a bent shape) emerged in the early thirteenth century, the past-participle adjective from the verb crook and the figurative sense of “dishonest, false, treacherous, not straight in conduct; To turn from the path of rectitude; to pervert; to misapply; to twist” was from the same era, the familiar synonyms including rogue, villain, swindler, racketeer, scoundrel, robber, cheat, shyster, knave, pilferer and shark.
 In that sense it was from the Middle English crooken, croken & crokien, from the Old English crōcian, from the Proto-West Germanic krōkōn (to bend, wrinkle) and was developed from the noun.
 It was cognate with the Dutch kreuken (to crease, rumple) and the German Low German kröken (to bend, offend, suppress).

-Crooked Hillary Clinton gained, however unhappily, the most memorable of the monikers Donald Trump (b 1946; US president 2017-2021) applied so effectively in his campaigns first to secure the Republican nomination and then win the 2016 presidential election.
-It was a novel approach to electioneering but there had before been crookedness in the oval office, some of the conduct in the nineteen century truly scandalous and one of Richard Nixon’s not unjustified complaints about life was he and his administration being subject to a level of scrutiny never inflicted on his (Democratic Party) predecessors.
+Crooked Hillary Clinton (b 1947; US secretary of state 2009-2013) gained, however unhappily, the most memorable of the monikers Donald Trump (b 1946; US president 2017-2021 & since 2025) applied so effectively in his campaigns first to secure the Republican nomination and then win the 2016 presidential election.
+It was a novel approach to electioneering but there had before been crookedness in the oval office, some of the conduct in the nineteen century truly scandalous and one of Richard Nixon's (1913-1994; US president 1969-1974) not unjustified complaints about life was he and his administration being subject to a level of scrutiny never inflicted on his (Democratic Party) predecessors.
 That was illustrated during one of Nixon’s few happy moments during the Watergate scandal when on 26 September 1973 when his speechwriter Pat Buchanan (b 1938) appeared before a congressional committee investigating the manner.
-The committee had taken some delight in conducting lengthy sessions during which various Republican Party figures were questioned but as Buchanan produced the facts and figures documenting decades of dirty tricks and actual illegalities by successive Democrat administrations, committee counsel Sam Dash (1925–2004) got him “…off the stand as quickly as possible”.
+The committee had taken some delight in conducting lengthy sessions during which various Republican Party figures were questioned but as Buchanan produced the facts and figures documenting decades of dirty tricks and actual illegalities by successive Democrat administrations, committee counsel Sam Dash (1925–2004) got him “off the stand as quickly as possible”.
 So crooked Hillary was part of a long political tradition and the label stuck so well to her because it according with the perceptions of many although, in fairness, there were plenty who’d done worse and suffered less.
-Presumably, crooked Hillary is watching with interest to see if any branch of the US justice system succeeds in declaring Donald Trump crooked.
+Presumably, crooked Hillary watched with interest to see if any branch of the US justice system succeeded in declaring Donald Trump crooked and she must have been disappointed that although able to be labelled a "convicted felon", the offence related only to a relatively minor matter connected with hush money paid to porn star Stormy Daniels (stage name of Stephanie Gregory, b 1979).
 One way on another, she could be waiting for some time.

 Warren Harding (1865–1923, US president 1921-1923).

-Unfairly or not, Warren Harding is now often called crooked, primarily because of the link with the "Teapot Dome" scandal which occurred under his administration but he wasn’t personally implicated.
-However, Teapot Dome was one of many scandals on his watch so his reputation suffered.
-He dropped dead while still in office, probably a good career move.
-The 1964 US presidential election in which the candidates were the incumbent Democrat Lyndon Johnson and the Republican Barry Goldwater (1909-1998) was characterized as a contest between “a crook and a kook”, LBJ famously crooked in his business and political dealings in Texas and Barry, probably unfairly, characterised by his opponents as unhinged from time-to time.
-The electorate was apparently sanguine about the character traits of the two and, given the choice on election day, voted for the crook, LBJ enjoying one of the biggest landslide victories in history.
+The 1964 US presidential election in which the candidates were the incumbent Democrat Lyndon Johnson and the Republican Barry Goldwater (1909-1998) was characterized as a contest between “a crook and a kook”, "crooked old Lyndon" notorious for his dubious business and political dealings in Texas and "crazy old Barry", probably unfairly, characterised by his opponents as, from time-to time, unhinged.
+The electorate was apparently sanguine about the character traits of the two and, given the choice on election day, voted for the crook, LBJ enjoying one of the biggest electoral landslides in history although his presidency would end badly; consumed by the war in Vietnam, he didn't seek to again run in the 1968 which saw Richard Nixon win in what was the country's most improbable comeback from political adversity until Donald Trump's victory in 2024.

 Homonym